 Customizing and Master Data

-Many other types of texts can be appear on Adobe forms in addition to the ones I’ve mentioned so far, but the two most common ones are texts from customizing and master data tables.
+Many other types of texts can appear on Adobe forms in addition to the ones I’ve mentioned so far, but the two most common ones are texts from customizing and master data tables.
 It can be as simple as displaying the name of product, or a currency.
-Those texts have to be available also in the local language too.
+Those texts have to be available in the local language too.
 And if customizing tables or master data texts are not already part of your translation scope, you may be forced to translate them in the context of rolling out your custom forms.
 After all, most of your customers or suppliers will expect the entire form to be displayed in their language.
 There are established methods for translating these kinds of texts, and you can choose between using SE63 or exporting them to a translation-friendly format, for example using our LUDECKE Translation Manager.

 Defining a Translation Workflow